mirzanikhath/90DaysOfDevOps/2025/git/02_Git_and_Github_Advanced/solutions.md/task6.md

 # Task 6: Branching Strategies Used in Companies

-Real-world companies handling branching n their Git workflows which plays a very most crucial parts of collaboration and release management .
+In real-world companies, the chosen Git branching strategy is a crucial part of collaboration and release management.
 Here's the breakdown of how they choose them and how they work.

 # Git Flow: